farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 The vulnerability is obvious now.
 If we read the maximum amount of bytes possible, then we will have a single null byte overflow that will overflow into (possibly) the metadata of the next chunk.
 How do we use this to our advantage?

 You may immediately have an *idea* as to how this vulnerability could be used exploited, but it definitely requires a very in-depth knowledge of the heap to know exactly how to exploit it.
-I'll take a quick detour now and provide a brief overview of the heap and its internals now.
+I'll take a quick detour now and provide a brief overview of ptmalloc2, the heap in glibc, and its internals now.
 Experienced readers can skip this part and go straight to the "Exploitation" section.

 I will also skip explaining any information that isn't required for this challenge, such as the concept of arenas amongst other things.